keu/docs/astro/configure-idp.md

 ---
 sidebar_label: "Set Up an Identity Provider"
-title: "Set Up an Identity Provider for Astronomer Cloud"
+title: "Set Up an Identity Provider for Astro"
 id: configure-idp
-description: Configure federated authentication from a variety of third party identity providers on Astronomer Cloud.
+description: Configure federated authentication from a variety of third party identity providers on Astro.
 ---

 ## Overview

-This guide provides setup steps for integrating various third party identity providers (IdP) with Astronomer Cloud.
+This guide provides setup steps for integrating various third party identity providers (IdP) with Astro.

 Identity Providers (IdPs) are services that manage user accounts.
 As organizations grow, it's common for teams to integrate internal tooling with a third-party IdP.
 This allows administrators to monitor application access, user permissions, and security policies from a single place.
 It also makes it easy for individual users to access the tools they need.

-Astronomer Cloud supports integrations with the following IdPs:
+Astro supports integrations with the following IdPs:

 - [Okta](https://www.okta.com/)
 - [Azure Active Directory (AD)](https://azure.microsoft.com/en-us/services/active-directory/)

-This guide provides setup steps for integrating both of these identity providers on Astronomer.
+This guide provides setup steps for integrating both of these identity providers on Astro.
 Once you complete the integration for your organization:

-- Astronomer will be listed in your IdP's set of supported applications.
+- Astro will be listed in your IdP's set of supported applications.
 - Workspace Admins can invite a user to a Workspace directly without that user having to separately sign up for an account first.
-- Users will automatically be authenticated to Astronomer if they're already logged in to your IdP.
+- Users will automatically be authenticated to Astro if they're already logged in to your IdP.

 ## Configure Okta as Your Identity Provider

-This section provides setup steps for setting up Okta as your IdP on Astronomer Cloud.
-After completing this setup, all users in your organization can use Okta to log in to Astronomer.
+This section provides setup steps for setting up Okta as your IdP on Astro.
+After completing this setup, all users in your organization can use Okta to log in to Astro.

 ### Prerequisites

-To integrate Okta as your IdP for Astronomer Cloud, you must have an [Okta account](https://www.okta.com/) with administrative access.
+To integrate Okta as your IdP for Astro, you must have an [Okta account](https://www.okta.com/) with administrative access.

 ### Step 1: Reach out to Astronomer

-Reach out to [Astronomer Support](https://support.astronomer.io) with a request to integrate Okta as an IdP on Astronomer.
+Reach out to [Astronomer Support](https://support.astronomer.io) with a request to integrate Okta as an IdP on Astro.
 From here, an Astronomer Representative will provide you with two things:

 - A Single Sign-On (SSO) URL
 - An Audience URI